BenjaminMatembe/Hello_microverse/README.md

 ### Install

-Install node_modules dependencies by running npm install or yarn install
+Install node_modules dependencies by:

+>running npm install or yarn install

 ### Usage

 To run the project, execute the following command:

-right click on index.html and open with live server
+>right click on index.html and open with live server

 ### Run tests

 To run tests, run the following command:

-coming soon
+>coming soon

 ### Deployment

 You can deploy this project using:

-coming soon
+>coming soon

 <p align="right">(<a href="#readme-top">back to top</a>)</p>